tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 </div>

-In this article, we'll introduce you to the basic concepts behind duckplyr, show how it can help you handle normal sized but also large data, and explain how you can help improve the package.
+In this article, we'll show how duckplyr can help you with data of different size, explain how you can help improve the package, and ... .

 ## A drop-in replacement for dplyr

 The duckplyr package is a *drop-in replacement for dplyr* that uses *DuckDB for speed*.
 You can simply *drop* duckplyr into your pipeline by loading it, then computations will be efficiently carried out by DuckDB.
-DuckDB is a [fast database system](https://www.youtube.com/watch?v=GELhdezYmP0&feature=youtu.be).
+DuckDB is a fast in-memory analytical database system[^1].

 <div class="highlight">